-- 1. Income from Employment.
-The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services will be included in the income determination. - 2.
+- 1. Earned income.
+Income or earnings from wages, tips, salaries, commissions, fees, other employee compensation and net income from self-employment. - 2.
 Income from Real or Personal Property - 3.
 Interest, dividends, and other net income of any kind from real or personal property will be included. - 3.1.
 Expenditures for amortization of capital indebtedness are not used as deductions in determining net income. - 3.2.
 An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in Internal Revenue Service regulations. - 4.
 Any withdrawal of cash or assets from an investment is included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family. - 5.
-When the family has net family assets in excess of \$5,000, annual income includes the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD. - 5.1.
+When the family has net family assets in excess of \$50,000, and the actual returns from the assets cannot be calculated, imputed returns on the asset will be calculated based on the current passbook savings rate, as determined by HUD. - 5.1.
 If a family permanently transfers assets to an irrevocable trust not under the control of any family member, the value of the trust is not included as part of the net family assets.
-Income distributed from the trust is included in Annual Income. - 5.2.
-If a family disposes of business or family assets for less than fair market value (including into a nonrevocable trust) the Housing Department will consider the net value of those assets for two years following the date of divestiture for less than fair market value.
-This provision does not apply to assets divested in a foreclosure, bankruptcy, or in a divorce or separation settlement when the applicant or Resident family received some important consideration not measurable in dollar terms.
+Reference annual income exclusions for excluded income for a trust. - 5.2.
+If a family disposes of business or family assets for less than fair market value (including into a non-revocable trust) the Housing Department will consider the net value of those assets for two years following the date of divestiture for less than fair market value.
+This provision does not apply to assets divested in a foreclosure, bankruptcy, or in a divorce or separation settlement when the applicant or Resident family received some important consideration not measurable in dollar terms. - 5.3.
+Negative equity in real property or other investments does not prohibit the owner from selling the property or other investments, so negative equity alone would not justify an exclusion from family assets. - 6.
+Income from Social Security, Veterans Administration, Pensions, Retirement Funds and Other Similar